Donaghmore Souterrain

 Donaghmore Souterrain is a souterrain and National Monument located in County Louth, Ireland.

 Location

 Donaghmore Souterrain is located 3.6 km west of Dundalk, near a cluster of houses.
-Donaghmore Souterrain is found in a village named Kilkerley (translates to rulya fein).

 History

 Souterrains are cave-like structures built as places of refuge and storage, and in Ireland they date between the 8th and 12th centuries.

 The souterrain was discovered in 1960 during the construction of a Louth County Council cottage.
-It was excavated by Etienne Rynne who found trenches, a pit, two post-holes. sherds of souterrain ware, a bronze pin, a whetstone and iron slag.
+It was excavated by Etienne Rynne who found trenches, a pit, two post-holes, sherds of souterrain ware, a bronze pin, a whetstone and iron slag.

 Description

 The souterrain at Donaghmore is a complex of tunnels lined with dry stone walls, floors and ceilings, with corbels and lintels.
 The ceilings are over 1 m in height and the total length of tunnel is 80 m.
 It is largely dug into boulder clay but also into Silurian grit.